Paul Morrissey

+Paul Joseph Morrissey (February 23, 1938 – October 28, 2024) was an American film director, screenwriter, and producer.
+He was best known for his long association with Andy Warhol and the Factory scene during the 1960s and early 1970s.

+A key figure in the development of underground and avant-garde cinema, Morrissey directed a series of influential films —including Flesh (1968), Trash (1970), and Heat (1972)— that blended improvisation, social realism, and dark humor, and helped launch the careers of Warhol superstars Joe Dallesandro and Holly Woodlawn.
+Although closely linked to Warhol, Morrissey emphasized his own authorship and more structured approach to storytelling, distinguishing his work from Warhol’s earlier, purely improvisational films.
+His international reputation grew with cult classics such as Flesh for Frankenstein (1973) and Blood for Dracula (1974).

-In 1998, Morrissey was given the Jack Smith Lifetime Achievement Award at the Chicago Underground Film Festival.
+Morrissey continued directing into the 1980s, expanding his oeuvre with the gritty stage adaptation Forty Deuce (1982), the Lower East Side–set crime drama Mixed Blood (1984), and the Brooklyn comedy Spike of Bensonhurst (1988), further solidifying his place in American independent film history.
+In 1998, Morrissey received the Jack Smith Lifetime Achievement Award at the Chicago Underground Film Festival.

 Early life and career

 Born in Manhattan, New York, on February 23, 1938, to Irish Catholic parents Joseph and Eleanor Morrissey, Paul Joseph Morrissey grew up in Yonkers, New York.
 The fourth of five children, Morrissey attended Fordham Prep and Fordham University, both Catholic schools.
 Upon graduation, he enlisted in the U.S. Army, going through basic training at Fort Benning and Fort Dix, achieving the rank of First Lieutenant.
 While in the reserves following active duty, he moved to the East Village in late 1960 and opened the Exit Gallery, a small cinematheque at 36 E. 4th St., where he programmed a mix of underground films and documentaries, including Icarus (1960), Brian De Palma's first film.
 Simultaneously, Morrissey began making his own short, silent 16mm comedies, including Mary Martin Does It (1962), Taylor Mead Dances (1963), and Like Sleep (1964).